-Most organisations believe AI adoption starts with tools or pilots.
+Most organisations think AI adoption starts with tools.

 It does not.